00Fjongl/js-extra/Debugging/RegExp.md

 `\bTEST\b` | `(?<!\w)TEST(?!\w)`
 `\BTEST\B` | `(?<=\w)TEST(?=\w)`

-For a JavaScript regular expression like `(?<!abc+)TEST`, one may need to take the first captured group from a replacement such as this:
+For transporting a JavaScript regular expression like `(?<!abc+)TEST`, one may need to take the first captured group from a replacement such as this:
 `(?!(?<=ab)c+TEST)[\s\S]*(TEST)`

 This is the consequence of using a look-behind assertion that can vary indefinitely.